 Tuberculosis prevention in low- and middle-income countries

-95% of tuberculosis infections and deaths occur in low- and middle-income countries.
+98% of tuberculosis infections and deaths occur in low- and middle-income countries (LMICs).
 Long oral regimens and poor patient acceptability contribute to ineffective and underutilised prevention therapies.
 Effective short courses do exist but are costly and require daily or weekly intake resulting in less than 50% completion rate despite the potential for cure.
+The LONGEVITY consortium's aim for TB is to prevent the onset of TB disease by introducing an innovative prevention strategy for LMICs, which currently bear a staggering 98% of the global TB burden.
+This initiative aims to make a significant impact on improving healthcare outcomes.

 The Tuberculosis Burden

-• TB is the 13th leading cause of death and the second leading infectious killer after COVID-19 (above HIV/AIDS).
+• Worldwide, TB is the second leading infectious killer after COVID-19 (above HIV and AIDS).

 • Globally, 1.1 million children fell ill with TB in 2020.
 Child and adolescent TB is often overlooked by health providers and can be difficult to diagnose and treat.